paul-hammant/tbd/content/feature-flags/index.md

 started out the same way, when they were first introduced it was for feature-teams using very large features, and the purpose of the separate branches was because too many people were trying to commit at the same time to the same branch.
-So the idea was use separate branches (for scale) and teams would integrate to their team-branch daily or more often WITH at least nighly integration across all feature-branches [sigh].
+So the idea was use separate branches (for scale) and teams would integrate to their team-branch daily or more often WITH at least nightly integration across all feature-branches [sigh].
 </div>

 # References elsewhere